-405 Frederick Road, Suite 110 County in Which Program is Catonsville, MD 21228 Located: Baltimore

-Phone: 410-3874601 Fax: 301-649-2598

-Website: www.pathwayschools.org

-Referral Contact(s): Admissions Coordinator 301-649-0778

-Disabilities Served: 06-emotional disabilities, 10-multiple disabilities

-Capacity of Facility: 20 Ages Served: 11 - 21

-Grade Range: 9 through 12; grades 6-8 considered if appropriate

-Hours of Operation for school day: 8:25-3:30 (M,T,Th, F).
-8:25 - 1:00 (W)
+County in Which Program is 405 Frederick Road, Suite 110 Located: Baltimore Catonsville, MD 21228 Phone: 410-3874601 Fax: 301-649-2598 Website: www.pathwayschools.org Referral Contact(s): Admissions Coordinator 301-649-0778 MSDE Approval Category: Type I Special Ed Disabilities Served: 06-emotional disabilities, 10-multiple disabilities Capacity of Facility: 20 11 - 21 Ages Served: Grade Range: 9 through 12; grades 6-8 considered if appropriate Private Pay Students Accepted: Yes () No (X) Setting: Day (X) Residential () Before and/or After School Program: Yes () No (X) Nurse on-site either part-time or full-time: Yes () $No(\mathbf{X})$ Building and classrooms wheelchair accessible: Yes (X) No () Hours of Operation for school day: 8:25-3:30 (M, T, Th, F).
+8:25 - 1:00 (W) Length of School/Program Year: 10-month (X) 11-month () 12-month () extended school year (X)

-10-month (X) 11-month () 12-month () extended school year (X) 4-week summer school () 5-week summer school () 6-week summer school ()
+4-week summer school () 5-week summer school () 6-week summer school ()

 Program Description: The Pathways School-Catonsville provides integrated academic, therapeutic, and vocational services through community-based programming.
 Pathways emphasizes the use of restorative practices and proactive therapeutic intervention and does not utilize restraints or seclusion.
 The cornerstone of the program is allowing students who have not been successful in traditional school-based settings to receive individualized delivery of service within community settings.
-Individual and group therapy sessions, as well as, small academic group activities are scheduled for the Catonsville school site.
+Individual and group therapy sessions, as well as small academic group activities are scheduled for the Catonsville school site.
 Individual instruction, experiential learning opportunities, and career exploration are implemented in a variety of locations in the communities surrounding the school and students' homes, including public libraries, community center, shopping centers and workplaces.
 Placement in this program offers students the opportunity to engage in their education within an individually tailored environment and gives them the option to earn a Maryland High School Diploma, earn a High School Certificate, or prepare to take the GED.
-The program model allow students who have not been successful in traditional school-based settings the opportunity to complete their secondary education.
+The program model allows students who have not been successful in traditional school-based settings the opportunity to complete their secondary education.
 The extended school year program offers a credit recovery option.